AqwamCreates/DataPredict/docs/ListOfEntitiesWhoViolatedTheLicenseAndPaidCompensationForViolatingTheLicense.md

 ## Disclaimer

 * We will use this list as part of the marketing strategy to attract sales.
-Nothing is more convincing than saying "DataPredict™ is so good, that it leads to companies violating the license!"
+Nothing is more convincing than saying "DataPredict™ is so good that it leads to companies violating the license!"

 * Note that we treat private settlement as equal value of "White-Label" license due to lack of public DataPredict™ attribution throughout the duration of violating the license.
 Fail to pay over this threshold along with money paid for the whistleblower(s) and pro-bono lawyer(s) means that you are required to perform public settlement.